AliceWonderMiscreations/Groovytar/apache/README.md

 Transport Layer Security
 ------------------------

 I highly recommend you only use TLS to serve the identicons.
+In fact there really are very few reasons to ever *not* use TLS.

 You can use [Let's Encrypt](https://letsencrypt.org/) to get a free TLS certificate.

+### Custom Lets Encrypt Shell Script

 If like me, you do not like an automated bot that makes connections to third party resource updating your server daemon configuration files - I have this